vectordotdev/vector/rfcs/2021-04-13-7027-core-extraction.md

 approach addresses each of our major goals for extracting core without imposing significant secondary questions about total project organization, of which there has been nervous concern in the team.
-We don't want to "cut the project boundarys wrong" and I share this concern.
+We don't want to "cut the project boundaries wrong" and I share this concern.
 I think we will eventually want more rigorous structure in the non-core parts of the project but I would like to see that deferred.